Isoko South: Isoko South Local Government List of Divisional Officers, Residents, Sole Administrators and Chairmen

 Since the creation of Isoko south local government, it has been governed by different officers ranging from divisional officers to residents, sole administrators and chairmen.

 Landmarks and attractions

-Of the tourist areas, the Araya Bible Tourist Center, the Eni of Uzere and the sandbeaches of Ivrogbo are popular.
+Of the tourist areas, The Araya Bible Site whose origin is traceable to the Anglican Adam Preaching Society founded by Cornelius Adam Igbudu (1914-1981), the Eni of Uzere and the sandbeaches of Ivrogbo are popular.

 The cultural attractions of the area include a range of traditional festivals, crafts (such as the distinctive pottery made from the local kaolin clays), the traditional clothing and a strong culture of hospitality.

 The area's festivals include the Oliho Festival of the Oleh kingdom, the Omode festival of Iri, the Ivri of Olomoro, the Idhu and Abarne of Igbide, the Osia of Umeh, the Ogwa-Enwhe of the Enwhe kingdom, the Oniowise of Emede, the Ovore of Erowha, the Uloho of Orie and the popular Eni of the Uzere Kingdom.